-Tours are offered at 11:00 a.m. on the first Friday of the following months: February, March, October, November and December.
-Tours last approximately two hours and will include our laboratory facilities and the Hadley Farm Equine and Livestock Research and Education Center.
-Please contact John Balise to register to participate in one of the tours of VASCI facilities.
+Information Sessions and Tours are offered at 1:00 p.m. on the first Friday of the following months: February, March, October, November and December.
+The Information Session and Tour last approximately two hours and will include our laboratory facilities and the Hadley Farm Equine and Livestock Research and Education Center.
+Please contact us at VASCI [at] umass [dot] edu or 413-545-0666 to register to participate.

-Campus tours are also available through the Undergraduate Admissions office.
+Campus tours are available through the Undergraduate Admissions office.

 Students interested in transferring to the Animal Science or Pre-veterinary Science major should carefully read Changing Your Major to Animal Science or Pre-Veterinary Science